 (M.S., Ohio State University), Mr. Nibbelink teaches “Prevention and Care of Athletic Injuries” and “Advanced Athletic Training”.
 He also mentors students interested in pursuing the athletic training minor.

-Coach Lecturers Kevin Curley, W. Keith Eucker, Kristin Ramey, Stephanie Roby, Douglas Renner, Sandra Lagana, and Jessica Wolverton
+Coach Lecturers Kevin Curley, Kim Easterday, W. Keith Eucker, Grant Neary, Kristin Ramey, Stephanie Roby, Douglas Renner, Sandra Lagana, Jessica Wolverton, and Kellina Yarrish

 The coach lecturers primarily teach physical activity and wellness courses.
 These courses are part of the general education requirements for all students.
 More than 40 sections of these courses are offered annually.
 Some coach lecturers also oversee practicum and internship experiences.